-We began expansion of our room count in Kitimat, British Columbia during the second half of 2015 to support potential LNG projects on the west coast of British Columbia.
-We were recently awarded a contract with LNG Canada for the provision of open lodge rooms and associated services.
-To support this new contract, we have developed a new accommodations facility, named Sitka Lodge, which includes private washrooms, recreational facilities and other amenities.
-This new lodge initially has 436 rooms with the potential to expand to serve future accommodations demand in the region.
+We began expansion of our room count in Kitimat, British Columbia during the second half of 2015 to support potential liquefied natural gas (LNG) projects on the west coast of British Columbia.
+We were awarded a contract with LNG Canada (LNGC) for the provision of open lodge rooms and associated services that runs through September 2017.
+To support this contract, we have developed a new accommodations facility, named Sitka Lodge, which includes private washrooms, recreational facilities and other amenities.
+This lodge currently has 436 rooms, with the potential to expand to serve future accommodations demand in the region.